-How to check if my National identity card is ready
+How to check if your National ID card is ready

 - Visit the National Identity Management Commission [NIMC] website.